Local Rules & Forms

 While the mediation program is voluntary, parenting seminars are not.
 The Court requires all divorcing parents to attend the “Still Parents” program.
 This two-hour seminar focuses on what children need during and after the divorce and gives parents the practical skills for making the transition as painless as possible.
 A comparable program is in place for the children of divorce.
 The “Looking Forward” seminar allows children to see and be with others who are going through similar experiences.
 It teaches children how to express their feelings, maintain a positive attitude and develop problem-solving abilities.

 In 2004, Judge Kovack created a safe exchange and supervised parenting time center for families at risk in divorce, post decree and domestic violence cases in Medina County.
-Through the collaborative efforts of Solutions Behavioral Healthcare, the Medina County Commissioners and the Medina County Domestic Relations Court, the program provides a safe environment for children to be exchanged by divorced and separated parents.
+Through the collaborative efforts of The Battered Women's Shelter of Summit and Medina Counties, the Medina County Commissioners and the Medina County Domestic Relations Court, the program provides a safe environment for children to be exchanged by divorced and separated parents.
 Also, when the court requires a parent to be monitored while having parenting time, program staff will supervise the visits to ensure that appropriate interactions and activities are occurring.
 By limiting children’s exposure to high conflict parents or inappropriate parental behavior, the court hopes to provide a place where the children can develop healthy relationships with both parents and teach parents better ways to interact with the children and the other parent.
 The program is currently funded by Court fees.

 In 2011, Judge Kovack created a special docket for Domestic Violence Civil Protection Orders through an Office on Violence Against Women Grant to Encourage Arrest Policies initially awarded in 2011 and re-awarded in 2013.
 All petitions for protection orders are heard by a Magistrate who only hears Domestic Violence cases.
 This eliminates the wait that victims of domestic violence had in the past while they waited for a trial magistrate to be available to hear their ex parte petitions.
 In addition to a specialized magistrate, the grant allows the Court to house a domestic violence advocate who assists victims with necessary paperwork, provides crisis intervention, and emotional support during hearings.